nbowser/TriviaGame/README.md

 To play:

 * Click the start button
-* Answer the questions bly clicking the button of your choice (one choice per question)
+* Answer the questions by clicking the button of your choice (one choice per question)
 * See how much you know about the real world!